-In the world premiere of their collaboration, inimitable sound artists Tania Caroline Chen and Ikue Mori bring a conceptual and multi-dimensional vision that evokes the dream and sonic experimental and popular culture of Europe, London, Tokyo and beyond, exploring the aesthetic of time shift, polarities, and density, and the visible and latent electronic and acoustic layers of highly viscous and transparent dream sound realms.
-The evening will also feature a trio with guest artist, trombonist Jim Staley.
+Roulette is excited to host the first collaborative performance by inimitable sound artists Tania Caroline Chen and Ikue Mori.
+The duo brings a conceptual and multi-dimensional vision that evokes the dreams, sonic experimentation, and popular cultures of Europe, London, Tokyo and beyond.
+It explores the aesthetics of time shift, polarities, and density, and navigates the visible and latent electronic and acoustic layers of highly viscous and transparent dream sound realms.
+They will be joined by Roulette founder and trombonist Jim Staley.

 Tania Caroline Chen – piano and electronics